carbonfirst/CO2Scrap/README.md

 ## Features
 * The script supports country, region-specific, and (latitude, longitude) scrapping from co2signal.com
   * If using multiple-regions, only region/country-specific support is implemented.
 See TODO.
+* Local's and Region's time are store, so the user can understand the differences across regions and time
 * It handles errors that may happen when querying co2signal.com, so only validated values are stored
 * It can also use multiple co2signal keys for multiplexing regions querying and avoid request limiting errors.
   -  Edit ```tokens.json``` to use this feature